aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 5. Set the Paragraph properties.
 6. Save the presentation.

-This Javascript code shows you how to specify the line spacing for a paragraph:
+This JavaScript code shows you how to specify the line spacing for a paragraph:

 ```javascript
 // Create an instance of Presentation class